-- A. Disabilities: Students with disabilities have the responsibility of informing the Accommodations Support Coordinator (aso@calvary.edu) of any disabling condition that may require support. - B. The Clark Academic Center (email: cac@calvary.edu), located in the library building, is dedicated to providing free academic assistance for all Calvary University students.
+A. Disabilities: Students with disabilities have the responsibility of informing the DSS Director (dss@calvary.edu) of any disabling condition that may require support.

+B. The Clark Academic Center (email: cac@calvary.edu), located in the library building, is dedicated to providing free academic assistance for all Calvary University students.
 Student tutors aid with all facets of the writing process, tutor in various subject areas, prepare students for exams, and facilitate tests.
 Please take advantage of this free service.